What is oligohydramnios?

 - Poor fetal growth

-- Pregnancy that goes past its due date
+- Your pregnancy going past your due date

 What are the symptoms of oligohydramnios?